core-wg/oscore/draft-ietf-core-object-security.md

 ## Authenticated Encryption with Additional Data (AEAD) ## {#sem-auth-enc}

-This example is based on AES-CCM with the MAC truncated to 8 bytes.
+This example is based on AES-CCM with the Tag truncated to 8 bytes.

 Since the key is implicitly known by the recipient, the COSE_Encrypt0_Tagged structure is used (Section 5.2 of {{I-D.ietf-cose-msg}}).